-Over the course of three Finance Committee meetings, staff has been asked to look into providing some financial break to properties with existing on-site sewage treatment systems that will be required to hook up to municipal sewer in the future.
+Over the course of three Finance Committee meetings, staff has been asked to look into providing some financial break to existing residents that will be required to hook up to municipal sewer in the future.
 At the May meeting, staff referenced an incentive offered by the Melrose Public Utilities Commission.
 Direction was given to look into that option more.

 The City Attorney was also asked to look into what is allowed under statute.
 Water and sewer fees are guided by Minnesota Statutes Section 444.075, which provides broad authority to cities to charge "just and equitable" fees for the use and availability of water and sewer service.
 There is case law that discusses the broad legislative authority of cities to create and set these fees.
-Based on that, the City Council could consider and adopt a formal policy or program which lays out how credits will be awarded, who is eligible, etc. If the program is being offered to any property with an existing septic system that is in an area where the property may be hooked up to the City's sanitary sewer system, that could be considered "just and equitable" under the statute.
+Based on that, the City Council could consider and adopt a formal policy or program which lays out how credits will be awarded, who is eligible, etc. If the program is being offered to any resident who has a septic system that is in an area where the property may be hooked up to the City's sanitary sewer system, that could be considered "just and equitable" under the statute.
 In this situation, the City would be treating all similarly situated residents the same.